-2. The Western and Eastern Khmu.
+2. The Western and Eastern Khmu

 The Western Khmu is comprised of the Khmu dialects spoken in Udomsaj, Bokaew and Luang Namtha in Laos, Chiengrai and Nan in Thailand, and a some villages in Sipsongpanna.
-The Eastern Khmu is comprised of the Khmu dialect spoken in Huan Phan, Phongsalee, Luang Prabang and Chiengkhwang in Laos, in Dien Bien Phu, Senla, Nghe-An in North Vietnam and some villages in Sipsongpanna.
-In the homeland of Khmu in Laos, different Khmu dialects have specific names.
-For Western Khmu they are the Khmu Yuan in Luang Namtha area near Chinese border, Khmu Lue in the North of Udomsaj, Khmu Rook in the central part of Udomsaj and Khmu Khroang in the southern part of Udomsaj or Parkbang area.
-For Eastearn Khmu, they are Khmu Cuang or Khmu VN.
-The names refers mainly to the name of the rivers in their settesment such as Maekhoang river, Rook and Uu rivers, or refers to the people the Khmu has special relationship with such as the Tai Lue people or Cuang, the Khmu hero.
+The Eastern Khmu is comprised of the Khmu dialect spoken in Hua Phan, Phongsalee, Luang Prabang and Chiengkhwang in Laos, in Dien Bien Phu, Sonla, Nghe-An in North Vietnam and some villages in Sipsongpanna.
+In the homeland of the Khmu in Laos, different Khmu dialects have specific names.
+For Western Khmu they are the Khmu Yuan in Luang Namtha area near Chinese border, Khmu Lue in the north of Udomsaj, Khmu Rook in the central part of Udomsaj and Khmu Khroang in the southern part of Udomsaj or Parkbang area.
+For Eastern Khmu, they are Khmu Cuang or Khmu Uu.
+The names refers mainly to the names of the rivers in their settlement such as Maekhoang river, Rook and Uu rivers, or refers to the people the Khmu have special relationship with such as the Tai Lue people or Cuang, the Khmu hero.
 Remnants of all of these Khmu dialects are found in various parts of Thailand.
 On the border of Thailand and Laos the Khmu Khroang and Khmu Rook are found.
-In Sipsongpanna area near Laos, both western and eastern Khmu are found.
+In the Sipsongpanna area near Lao, both Western and Eastern Khmu are found.

 Figure 1.
-A map shows the Khmu speaking area including the western and eastern Khmu area.
+A map showing the Khmu speaking area including the Western and Eastern Khmu area.

 Eastern Khmu dialects are phonologically uniform.
 They have no tone and no register but have a rich consonant inventory.
 They have a full set of voiced and voiceless consonants because words are distinguished from each other by the voiced/voiceless contrast of the initial consonants.
-The western Khmu dialects vary in their prosodic features.
+The Western Khmu dialects vary in their prosodic features.
 They are an excellent example of tonogenesis.
-Some western Khmu dialects have register contrast whereas some have tone contrast.
-The following are the phonological systems of the western and eastern Khmu.
-Each will be presented in terms of consonants, vowels and also suprasegmental phonemes in the case of western dialects.
+Some Western Khmu dialects have register contrast whereas some have tone contrast.
+The following are the phonological systems of the Western and Eastern Khmu.
+Each will be presented in terms of consonants, vowels and also suprasegmental phonemes in the case of Western dialects.

-1. Initial consonants.
+1. Initial consonants

-The western dialect have 19 initial consonants whereas the eastern dialect have thirty five consonants.
+The Western dialects have 21 initial consonants whereas the Eastern dialects have thirty three consonants.

-1.1 Western Khmu consonant phonemes.
+1.1 Western Khmu consonant phonemes